 The total white blood cells in average non-pregnant women are between 4,500 – 11,000/ cu mm.
 During pregnancy, the minimum count to be maintained is 6000/ cu mm.
 In the third trimester, a range between 12000-18000 per microliter is considered as normal.

-What Happens If You Have High WBC Count in Pregnancy?
+What Happens if You Have High WBC Count in Pregnancy?

 Causes of High WBC Count During Pregnancy

-The causes of increase or decrease in various types of white blood cells for a pregnant or non-pregnant woman are similar.
-An unknown extreme increase causes the pathological condition and it is best to avoid certain elements that would cause it to increase.
+The causes of an increase or decrease in various types of white blood cells for a pregnant or non-pregnant woman are similar.
+An unknown extreme increase causes a pathological condition and it is best to avoid certain elements that would cause it to increase.
 The top four causes are explained here:

-Inflammatory diseases and related allergic reactions would lead to an increase too.
+Inflammatory diseases and related allergic reactions would lead to an increase, too.
 White blood cells rush to areas that need help and mature.
 Breathing techniques and avoiding allergic areas completely would help.

 4. Leukaemia or Autoimmune Disease